Non-drafted players usually get a single shot at the NBA, so the timing of their attempt is absolutely crucial. Here are a few things to keep in mind:

 There is also the chance that players will be cut during training camp having amassed all of that debt and having nothing to show for it.

 The risk of irrationality that may come with pursuing an NBA dream is one more reason why agents, as objective and knowledgeable experts, are indispensable to players.

 If a Player Gets Drafted

-Free agents or second round picks who didn’t make it into the NBA can sign for an international team or join the NBA Development League (D-League).
+Free agents or second-round picks who didn’t make it into the NBA can try to play basketball overseas or join the NBA Development League (D-League).
 The salary in the D-League is not very attractive and a player’s exact role on the team as well as playing time are uncertain.
-Poor stats can look bad on a player’s resume and can lower international market value.
+Poor basketball stats can look bad on a player’s resume and can lower the international market value.